-Prerequisite: (BIO SCI 93 or BIO SCI H93) and (CHEM 1C or CHEM M2C)
+Prerequisite: (BIO SCI 93 or BIO SCI H93) and CHEM 1C

 Overlaps with PHRMSCI 120.

 Restriction: Students who require this class for completion of their degree have first consideration for enrollment.

 BIO SCI N110.
 Neurobiology and Behavior.
 4 Units.

 Consideration of the evolution of behavior, including ethological and psychological aspects and analysis of neuroanatomical, neurochemical, neurophysiological, and neuroendocrine systems underlying basic behavioral processes.